Key takeaways

 Chart showing healthcare stocks as a percentage of key stock indices such as S&P 500, Russell MidCap, and Russell 2000.

-“An understanding of the underlying opportunities in the sector and an active management approach can play an important role in achieving success with healthcare investments,” says Rob Haworth, senior investment strategy director for U.S. Bank Wealth Management.
+“An understanding of the underlying opportunities in the sector and an active management approach can play an important role in achieving success with healthcare investments,” says Rob Haworth, senior investment strategy director for U.S. Bank Asset Management.

 Chart depicts the hypothetical growth of a $100,000 investment in the S&P 500 versus the healthcare sector: 2014-2024.